openerror/skygearStripeDemo/README.md

 ### Test and run :)
 If deployed onto the official cloud, access through [](https://[app_name].skygeario.com/static).
 If on disk, simply open index.html.

 Select in the HTML frontend the amount and type of coffee beans to "order"; enter dummy card information into the payment form, and then click **Submit**.
-For example, try the card number 4242 4242 4242 4242, plus any combination of CSV and ZIP code.
+For example, try the card number 4242 4242 4242 4242, plus any arbitrary combination of expiration date, CSV and ZIP code.
 The payment should now appear in your Stripe account.

 ## Credits
 Everest Law wrote the code; David Ng and Ten Tang from Oursky gave valuable feedback on bug-fixes and error-handling.